madjo92/ds_academyi_proj/README.md

 *  Creating countplot to visualize most common genres or combinations of genres in the dataset
 *  How successful were the movies who won an Oscar comparing to the ones who didn't?
 Measuring the awards and nominations they recieved.
 *  Plot for  Academy Awards and nominations for Best International Feature Film  by country
+*  Checking the most common words used in the plot